aaronbesc/SSL_ParkinsonsDisease/README.md

 # Parkinson's Disease

-This project is part of the Smart Systems Laboratory of the University of Florida, and it aims to perform assessments on Parkinson's patients using machine learning approach.
+This project is part of the Smart Systems Laboratory of the University of Florida, and it aims to perform assessments on Parkinson's patients using a machine learning approach.

 ## Run Locally